tonyjurg/Nestle1904LFT/docs/features/home.md

      *  [`chapter`](featuresbynodetype.md#chapter-nodes): divisions within the text that group related content together, specificaly the biblical chapter.
      *  [`book`](featuresbynodetype.md#book-nodes): the highest-level division within the text, corresponding to a bible book.

-## The concept features in Text-Fabric
+## The concept 'features' in Text-Fabric

-Text-Fabric, true to its name, implements the concepts of "warp" and "weft," inspired by textile weaving, to represent its data.
-The "warp" denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the "weft" refers to the additional layers of information, known as features.
-These features encompass linguistic data, annotations, and metadata, seamlessly woven into the "warp" data, resulting in a clear separation between structure and content.
+Text-Fabric, true to its name, implements the concepts of 'warp' and 'weft', inspired by textile weaving, to represent its data.
+The 'warp' denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the 'weft' refers to the additional layers of information, known as features.
+These features encompass linguistic data, annotations, and metadata, seamlessly woven into the 'warp' data, resulting in a clear separation between structure and content.
 This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.